 Freedom of expression, advocacy of humanist values

-Freedom of expression, freedom of the media, freedom of association and assembly are enshrined in the Kenyan Constitution.
+Freedom of expression, freedom of the media, and freedom of assembly and association are enshrined in the Kenyan Constitution.
 However, respect for these rights is varied and often restricted on the pretext of tackling insecurity.
-In the case of freedom of expression specifically, an array of laws carrying criminal sanctions are used to silence journalists and self-censorship is reported to be common.
+In the case of freedom of expression specifically, an array of laws carrying criminal sanctions are used to silence journalists, limit online expression and restrict criticism of the government.
+The Computer Misuse and Cybercrimes Act 2018 has been used to target bloggers and internet shutdowns and restrictions on digital platforms have become a growing concern.

 Media freedom